Who do you tip on the wedding day?

 Hair dressers and make up artists should receive 15-25% as a tip for their wedding day services.
 Consider increasing this if your hair or make up crew had to do extra touch ups due to rain, or needed to travel to a few photo locations with you.

 Are you renting transportation?
 Limo drivers typically receive a 15-20% tip on top of your payment to the company.

 If you are getting married in a church, the officiant will likely not be able to take a tip from you, but would prefer a donation made to the church.
 If you feel that you would like to reward this person in another way consider a bottle of wine, or a dozen cookies.
 If you are not getting married in a church, consider up to a $100 tip for the officiant, depending on who it is.
 If you have hired an officiant and paid that person, there is no tip required.
 If you are having a family member or friend perform the ceremony that is where the tip may come in.
 Offering family members or friends cash tips may be a bit awkward.
 Consider a gift certificate to a nice restaurant, or a bottle of liquor.

-Martha Stewart Weddings suggests that wedding planners and photographers should receive up to $500 for their services.
+Martha Stewart Weddings suggests that wedding planners, photographers & videographers should receive up to $500 for their services.
+Mae & Co recommends between $500-$1000.
 Remember that this person is the glue holding the whole day together and capturing the most special memorable portions of your day.
 Keep in mind that this is not mandatory and that it should only be given for amazing service!

 DJ's who do not own the music company will likely receive between $50-$150 for their services on the wedding day.
 Keep in mind that if they own their own companies a tip is not necessary because you have already worked out a price that is fair.